-Multiple images of lensed quasars with small $\Delta \theta$ are ideal cases to examine violations of the cusp-caustic relation and can be used to put constraints on the properties of perturbing structures.
+Multiple images of lensed quasars with small $\Delta\theta$ are ideal cases to examine violations of the cusp-caustic relation and can be used to put constraints on the properties of perturbing structures.
 This is especially true when their fluxes are measured in the radio and mid-infrared, as the interpretation of optical and near-infrared flux ratios is complicated by stellar microlensing and dust extinction.
-At the present time, only five cusp-geometry lensing systems with image opening angle $\Delta \theta \leq 90^{\circ}$ are known.
+At the present time, only five cusp-geometry lensing systems with image opening angle $\Delta\theta \leq 90^{\circ}$ are known.
 These were used for statistical comparisons to the simulations in our previous work (Xu et al. 2009, 2010).
 All five cases have surprisingly large R{cusp} values which are difficult to explain with simple smooth lens models.
 Of these five (flux-ratio measurements), two that were obtained in the optical have been proven to be affected by microlensing; the other three were from the CLASS survey (Browne et al. 2003; Myers et al. 2003) at radio wavelengths and are thought to be more secure cases of perturbations due to substructures in the lens.

-Table 2 of Chen et al. (2011) lists all of the currently observed $R{\rm cusp}$ - $\Delta\theta$ pairs for systems with four distinct pointlike images of quasars lensed by one single galaxy.
-Our Table 1 lists those with their flux ratios measured in the radio and their image opening angles $\Delta\theta \leq 120^{\circ}$.
-In this work, we have calculated the $R{\rm cusp}$ distribution for all possible source positions that have close-triple image opening angle $\Delta\theta \leq 120^{\circ}$ under different perturbing scenarios.
+Table 2 of Chen et al. (2011) lists all of the currently observed $R{\rm cusp}$ - $\Delta\theta$ pairs for systems with four distinct point-like images of quasars lensed by one single galaxy.
+Our Table 1 lists those with their flux ratios measured in the radio and image opening angles $\Delta\theta \leq 120^{\circ}$.
+We compare our simulations with this observational sample of lenses, with no additional selection criteria.

+Table 1.
+Four-image quasar lensing systems with $\Delta\theta \leq 120^{\circ}$ measured at radio wavelengths (CLASS).